HwWobbe/Wip-Main/README.md

   - SqLite is a contender to the extent that Jr wants to move TW's infrastructure into that environment ultimately.
     - application changes will be needed

-- re-schedule the Authentication Architecture discussion u til after OnTheList progress is obvious.
+- re-schedule the Authentication Architecture discussion until after OnTheList progress is obvious.

 - use https://github.com/Data-Integrity-Group/Wip/blob/main/README.md#TaRole
 - review the folder structure